 Unlike the cannabinoid THC (tetrahydrocannabidol), CBD has non-psychoactive properties.
 In other words, it will not make you feel ‘high'.
 This high happens because THC binds to CB1 receptors which are, for the most part, in the brain.
 CBD, on the other hand, does not bind to the CB1 receptors and therefore has a different effect on both the body and the brain, affecting more than 60 molecular pathways.

-That said, there is no evidence that THC and CBD are more effective when they are used together.
+That said, there is evidence that THC and CBD are more effective when they are used together.
 There are now medications developed that offer both of these phytocannabinoids for the most effective outcomes.

 This video explores the differences between THC and CBD.